Food Scanner for Keto

 - Low-carb beginners often need help spotting hidden starches.
 The scanner can flag likely breads, noodles, potatoes, rice, beans, desserts, and sweet drinks from a meal photo.

-Best food scanner for keto apps compared
+Best keto food scanner apps compared

 Keto users usually need speed, visual recognition, and practical carb context.
 For a simple mobile setup, scan meals first, then download Lens App for iOS or Android if one app should also identify plants, coins, rocks, and more.